ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 As many of you probably know, [GitHub](https://github.com/) is one of the most used web-based hosting service for version control.
 It is mostly used for computer code.
 The recipe is nothing more than one of the thousands Github repositories.

 To give an idea how GitHub is popular within open-source community, it is sufficient to say that GBIF itself is, coding speaking, a GitHub account with 117 repositories responsible of all functionalities GBIF is capable of.
 A visit of the [GBIF account on GitHub](https://github.com/gbif) is surely worthwile.
-This blog is nothing else than a GitHub repository called [roweb2](https://github.com/ropensci/roweb2) held by [rOpenSci](https://github.com/ropensci) GitHub account!
+And this blog, actually, is nothing else than a GitHub repository called [roweb2](https://github.com/ropensci/roweb2) held by [rOpenSci](https://github.com/ropensci) GitHub account!

 So, join the GitHub community first, by making your own GitHub account.
 You can then _fork_ the recipe: by forking you will create a copy of the repository on your account and you can start customizing it as needed.
+Go to our wiki [GitHub page](https://github.com/trias-project/checklist-recipe/wiki/GitHub) to set up the very first steps in the world of version control.

 ## Cookiecutter data science

-The recipe, as the mapping of all checklists we published, share the same repository structure.
+The recipe shares the same repository structure we used to map all checklists.
 We didn't invent it because there is already an open source project intended to ease work of every data scientist and it is called [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files and directories indicated with `GENERATED` should not be edited manually.

 ```
 ├── README.md              : Description of this repository